Allison posing with a friendly husky after a dog sledding tour in Tromso

 I’m a huge dog sledding fan…. like, actually huge.
 Since 2016 when I first went dog sledding, I’ve done it five times: once in Abisko, Sweden, once in Alta, Norway, once in Rovaniemi, Finland and twice in Tromso in the winter!

-I’m pretty sure that qualifies as an excessive amount of dog sledding, but I love it so much that I’ll do it every time I’m back in the Arctic… which is usually at least once per year, since I’m so passionate about the region (and since I live in the tropics, I often crave a cold weather escape).
+I’m pretty sure that qualifies as an excessive amount of dog sledding, but I love it so much that I’ll do it every time I’m back in the Arctic… which is usually at least once per year, since I’m so passionate about the region (and since I live in the tropics now, I try to take a cold weather escape at least once a year!).

 I don’t really know how to describe dog sledding, but I’ll try.
 There’s no more incredible feeling than bounding over powdery snow, powered by a team of enthusiastic huskies and your own steering.